-This section describes the decision-making procedures outlined in FGC 8276.5 that the DCTF will use, including consensus methods that may be used to enhance recommendations, which might otherwise be limited to majority rule outcomes.
-Subsection (c) of FGC 8276.5 states, "For the purposes of this section, a proposed recommendation that receives an affirmative vote of at least 15 of the non-ex officio members of the Dungeness crab task force may be transmitted to the director or the Legislature as a recommendation, shall be considered to be the consensus of the task force, and shall be considered to be evidence of consensus in the Dungeness crab industry.
+This section describes the decision-making procedures outlined in FGC 8276.4 that the DCTF will use, including consensus methods that may be used to enhance recommendations, which might otherwise be limited to majority rule outcomes.
+Subsection (h) of FGC 8276.4 states, Except as otherwise provided in Section 8276.5, a recommendation shall be forwarded to the Joint Committee on Fisheries and Aquaculture, the department, and the commission upon an affirmative vote of at least two-thirds of the task force members.

+Section 8276.5 states, "For the purposes of this section, a proposed recommendation that receives an affirmative vote of at least two-thirds of the voting members of the Dungeness crab task force may be transmitted to the director or the Legislature as a recommendation, shall be considered to be the consensus of the task force, and shall be considered to be evidence of consensus in the Dungeness crab industry.
 Any proposed recommendation that does not receive a vote sufficient to authorize transmittal to the director or Legislature as a recommendation shall be evidence of a lack of consensus by the Dungeness crab task force, and shall be considered to be evidence of a lack of consensus in the crab industry."

-This means that the DCTF will forward a recommendation if 15 (excluding non-voting members) or more of the Members support it.
-This does not prohibit the DCTF from also forwarding recommendations with less than 15 affirmatives.
+This means that the DCTF will forward a recommendation if 14 (excluding non-voting members) or more of the Members support it.